Pylons/pyramid/docs/designdefense.rst

 ZCA at its inception.
 However, :mod:`repoze.bfg` allegiance to its Zope pedigree is not blind.
 We understand that using the ZCA has issues and consequences, which we've attempted to address as best we can.
-Here'a an introspection about BFG's use of the ZCA, and the tradeoffs its usage involves.
+Here's an introspection about BFG's use of the ZCA, and the trade offs its usage involves.

 Problems
 ++++++++